gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson03.rst

 Creating and Positioning Radio Buttons for Pizza Type
 ----------------------------------------------------------------

+| Place the following code below the other widget code in Section "4.
+TKINTER WIDGETS"
 | This code creates a label and a set of radio buttons for selecting a pizza type.
-The selected pizza type is stored in a `StringVar` named `pizza_var`, which is initialized to "Margherita".
-The radio buttons are placed vertically inside a frame and aligned to the left.
+| The selected pizza type is stored in a `StringVar` named `pizza_var`, which is initialized to "Margherita".
+| The radio buttons are placed vertically inside a frame and aligned to the left.

 .. code-block:: python